Reading time: 12 minutes

 For the sake of time and sanity, one may apply a heavy moisturizer after washing and exfoliating, while the pores are most open and available to soak up and seal in the moisture.

-Then, massage a butter or oil over the most pregnancy stretch mark prone areas.
+Then, massage a butter or oil over the most stretch mark prone areas.
 Massaging the areas will promote circulation and send fresh red blood cells surging through the treated areas and aiding in the growth of new tissue.
 This is true of scars as well.

 Most scar treatment creams recommend massaging the area for several minutes at least a few times a day.